omry/omegaconf/docs/source/usage.rst

     ... })
     >>> assert missings == {'list[2]', 'foo.bar', 'missing'}

-A plain dict, list or any valid input for `OmegaConf.create` is also acceptable - the function would raise a `ValueError` exception on wrong input.
+The function raises a `ValueError` on input not representing a config.

 Debugger integration